- Our Work

 Peter manages Poseidon’s Vineyard and Obsidian Ridge Vineyard, and is a partner in Tricycle Wine Company and Kadar Hungary wine cooperage.
 He is Board Chair of the Lake County Winegrape Commission and Co-President of Califrance.
 Peter has been involved as a volunteer skipper with Baykeeper’s Bay patrol program for more than a decade and is an avid sailor and open water swimmer.

-Ben directs partnership development for an early stage San Francisco-based environmental tech startup.
-His career has been devoted to developing business and market mechanisms for environmental impact.
+Ben's work is devoted to developing business and market mechanisms for environmental impact.
+He currently working with MissionPoint Capital on climate mitigation and adaptation initiatives.
+Previously, Ben directed environmental and humanitarian partnership development at Planet Labs, an early stage remote sensing satellite technology startup.
 He launched the emission reductions procurement group at 3Degrees, a company in San Francisco that trades renewable energy certificates and carbon emission reductions.
 He later managed solar power project finance for Chevron Energy Solution and SunEdison.
-He often serves in a project management role as a liaison between scientific or technical engineering roles and business development or management requirements.
+He often serves in a project management role as a liaison between technical roles and business development or management requirements.
 Ben has a B.S. in Symbolic Systems with a minor in East Asian Studies (focused on Japanese) from Stanford University.
 Outside of work, he stays busy surfing, kiteboarding, and making Japanese style pottery.

 Christina (Tina) Swanson, Ph.D.